nsommer/web-boilerplate/README.md

 Dead simple boilerplate for HTML5 websites
 ==========================================
 *Web Boilerplate* is my dead simple skeleton for new static HTML5 websites.
-Optimized for the use off [Sass](http://sass-lang.com) and [CoffeeScript](http://coffeescript.org).
+Optimized for the use of [Sass](http://sass-lang.com) and [CoffeeScript](http://coffeescript.org).
+Don't write the same Gruntfile over and over again.

 - HTML5 based
 - Containg commonly useful templates for files like `404.html`, `robots.txt` and `favicon.ico`